25 Best and Cheapest Markets in Delhi and What to Buy 2026

 Bangles galore at Palika Bazaar

-Conveniently located underneath the inner circle of Connaught Place, this market is full of budget friendly clothing and electronic goods.
-Personally, I find the underground location a little claustrophobic and vendors can be relentless, but if you’re okay with that and are willing to haggle you’ll find lots of great deals.
+This is busy market located underneath the inner circle of Connaught Place.
+I find the underground location claustrophobic and vendors aggressive, but if you’re okay with that and are willing to haggle you’ll find great deals.

-Take the time to check various shops for similar items – prices can vary widely, and bargain hard.
+Take the time to check various shops for similar items – prices can vary widely.
 Palika Bazaar is known for selling knock-offs, unlicensed software and movies, and counterfeit items, including electronic goods and watches.
-Check items carefully, especially if they are being passed off as genuine.

 There are several entrances to Palika Bazaar, but the main entrance gate is near Block F of the inner circle of Connaught Place.